February 1, 2022 through April 12, 2022

-The Commitments Accelerator for Plastic Pollution (“CAPP”) was created in early 2020, and operates under the auspices of Doug Woodring’s Ocean Recovery Alliance.
+The Commitments Accelerator for Plastic Pollution (“CAPP”) program was created in early 2020, and operates under the auspices of Doug Woodring’s Ocean Recovery Alliance.
 It was formed as a result of its UN Environment’s funded 98-page report published in early 2020 titled “Crafting High-Impact Voluntary Commitments to Prevent or Reduce Marine Litter.”
 CAPP’s mission is to help support, facilitate and incubate initiatives that reduce or prevent plastic pollution from entering our ocean.
 Its four co-founders hail from the U.S, Europe and Hong Kong.

 the form of the “Make the Case” Competition, for MBA and technical students